pratish2657-del/EduSphere/README.md

 Browser-based IDE

-StudyFlow AI integration
+EduSphere AI

 Cloud deployment

-Some production capabilities, especially payment-provider production onboarding, KYC/verification, billing tiers, and third-party service limits, depend on external provider requirements and account configuration.
+Some production capabilities — especially payment-provider production onboarding, KYC/verification, billing tiers, and third-party service limits — depend on external provider requirements and account configuration.

-Contributing
+🤝 Contributing

 Fork the repository.

 Create a feature branch.

 git checkout -b feature/my-feature

 Make your changes.

-Test the changes locally.
+Test the changes.

 Commit them.

 git add .
 git commit -m "Add my feature"

 Push the branch.

 git push origin feature/my-feature

 Open a Pull Request.

-License
+# 📄 License
-Add the project's chosen license here before publishing the repository publicly.

-EduSphere
-EduSphere x StudyFlow

-A unified education platform connecting students, professors, administrators, developers, learning resources, marketplaces, and AI-assisted study workflows.
+Copyright © 2026 EduSphere.

+All rights reserved.

+This project is currently not licensed for redistribution, modification, or commercial use without explicit permission from the project owner.